oliviawestmacottssw/SSW.Rules.Content/rules/do-you-make-instructions-at-the-beginning-of-a-project-and-improve-them-gradually/rule.md

 When a new developer starts on a project you want them to get up and running as soon as possible.

-If you were at Level 2 you might have a document that says:
+[greyBox]  If you were at Level 2 you might have a document that says:
 Dear Northwind Developer
      This documentation describes what is required to configure a developer PC.